Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

 The corresponding admittance of $m=2$ and $m=3$ is, respectively

 and

-One may note the resistive contribution of the first line of Eq.~\ref{adm1} with an effective resistance $R_0^{(1)}=(G_0+S/2)^{-1}$ and the trivial capacitive addition in the third if $C\neq 0$.
-In turn, given that $G_0$, $\tau$, $S$, and $A$ are frequency independent parameters, there is a common pattern in the functional dependence on $\omega$ of the second line of Eq,~\ref{adm1} and also in Eqs.~\ref{adm2} and~\ref{adm3}.
-We can thus draw an analogy between these cases and the admittance of a series $RL$ element,
+One may note the resistive contribution of the first line of Eq.~\ref{adm1} with an effective resistance $R_0^{(1)}=(G_0+S/2)^{-1}$ and the trivial geometric capacitive addition in the third if $C\neq 0$.
+In turn, given that $G_0$, $\tau$, $S$, and $A$ are frequency independent parameters, there is a common pattern in the functional dependence on $\omega$ of the second line of Eq.~\ref{adm1} and also in Eqs.~\ref{adm2} and~\ref{adm3}.
+We can thus draw an analogy between these cases and the admittance of a series $RL$ element (minimizing the number of circuit components)

 with $\tau=L/R$.
-Yet, the equivalency is just apparent, since there is clearly no inductive effect assumed in order to obtain the results of Eq,~\ref{adm1},~\ref{adm2}, nor~\ref{adm3}.
-There is also clearly no point to ascribe this kind of admittance to an $RC$ element, as represented in Figure~\ref{Figure3new} (a) as often done, given the lack of displacement currents when $C=0$.
-The approach, intended to parameterize admittance components analogous to Eq.~\ref{RL} with equivalent $RC$ circuits, has resulted in puzzling frequency tuning of the equivalent capacitance~\cite{Jonscher1986,Ershov1998,MoraSero2006,Ebadi2019,Joshi2020,Irvine1990,Liu2005,Das2008,Li2013,Nowroozi2018,Vadhva2021}.
-The flaw emerges when trying to emulate the natural $RL$-like frequency dependence of the admittance, as those presented in Eqs.~\ref{adm1}-\ref{RL}, with the expected frequency dependence of an $RC$ element, $1/Z_{RC}=1/R+i \omega C$, that artificially forces an additional frequency dependence of both $R$ and $C$ and, sometimes, unexpected signs for them.
+Thus, the apparent circuit representations of Eqs.~\ref{adm1},~\ref{adm2}, and~\ref{adm3} are provided in Figures~\ref{Figure3new} (a-c).
+Due to the sign ambiguity of the generation function in Eq.~(\ref{gen}), the parameters $S$ and $A$ can assume either positive or negative values, resulting in different phase shifts between the real and imaginary components of the current.
+This behavior can be interpreted as inductive-like when the current lags the voltage, or capacitive-like when it leads.